proxy-pattern-pool

 The proxy has a _has_obj method to test whether an object is available without extracting anything from the pool: this is useful to test whether returning the object is needed in some error handling pattern.

-The Pool class manage a pool of objects in a thread-safe way.
+Class Pool manages a pool of objects in a thread-safe way.
 Its constructor expects the following parameters:

 Objects are created on demand by calling fun when needed.